Qualified and Effective License Defense Before the Contractors

 If the contractor responds to the Accusation within 15 days, he or she is entitled to an administrative hearing.
 Once the CSLB receives the Notice of Defense, it will send a notice to the Office of Administrative Hearings asking that the case be set for hearing.
 Depending on the projected length of the hearing, the case will be scheduled to be heard one or more months from the receipt of the Notice of Defense.

 Along with the Accusation, the contractor will also receive a Request for Discovery.
 Both the CSLB and contractor are required to submit discovery to the other party.
 Discovery includes all evidence that is relevant to the charges contained in the Accusation.
-When you retain Gould & Hahn, your attorney will obtain discovery from the CSLB that includes the CSLB’s investigative and expert reports, witness statements, video and audio documentation, and any other available evidence the CSLB intends to present at the hearing to prove the charges.
+When you retain Gould, Hahn, & Reinhardt, your attorney will obtain discovery from the CSLB that includes the CSLB’s investigative and expert reports, witness statements, video and audio documentation, and any other available evidence the CSLB intends to present at the hearing to prove the charges.

 If the CSLB refuses to offer settlement terms that are satisfactory, the case will proceed to a hearing.
 If the case is scheduled for four (4) or more days, the Office of Administrative Hearings will schedule a Settlement Conference and Prehearing Conference to be held a few weeks before the hearing.
 The Settlement Conference is held before a settlement administrative law judge (ALJ) who will separately review the facts of the case with the CSLB attorney and with your attorney in an effort to reach a settlement of the Accusation.
-If settlement is reached, it will be entered into the record and the case will be resolved.
+If a settlement is reached, it will be entered into the record and the case will be resolved.

 If a settlement cannot be reached, the Prehearing Conference will be held before the ALJ presiding over the hearing.
 The purpose of the Prehearing Conference is to rule on all prehearing motions and to ensure that the parties have complied with the discovery requirements and are ready to proceed to hearing.